The purpose of the Audit Committee of the Board of Directors (the "Board") of comScore, Inc. (the "Company") shall be to:

 - Overseeing compliance with the requirements of the SEC for disclosure of auditor’s services and Audit Committee members, member qualifications and activities;

 - Reviewing, approving and monitoring the Company’s code of ethics for its senior financial officers;

 - Reviewing management’s monitoring of compliance with the Company’s standards of business conduct and with the Foreign Corrupt Practices Act;

-- Reviewing, in conjunction with counsel, any legal matters that could have a significant impact on the Company's financial statements;
+- Reviewing, in conjunction with counsel or other parties deemed necessary, any legal or regulatory matters that could have a significant impact on the Company’s financial statements;

 - Providing oversight and review at least annually of the Company’s risk management policies, including its investment policies;

 - Reviewing the Company’s compliance with employee benefit plans;

 - Overseeing and reviewing the Company’s policies regarding the effectiveness of information technology and management information systems used within finance/accounting organization;

 - If necessary, instituting special investigations to be performed by the Company’s internal auditors, if any, or other independent parties (as identified by the committee) with full access to all books, records, facilities and personnel of the Company;

 - As appropriate, obtaining advice and assistance from outside legal, accounting or other advisors;